-KAoS [13, 18], a generic agent architecture for aerospace applications, is an early agent-based system for the management of technical information contained in documents.
-KAoS employs agents on all three layers.
+KAoS [14, 19], a generic agent architecture for aerospace applications, is quite an early agent-based system for the management of technical information contained in documents, that is based on such a layer model.
+Aiming mainly at flexible information delivery from heterogeneous information sources in a distributed environment, KAoS employs agents on all three layers.
 In addition, a layer with generic service agents provides the middleware functionality of an agent platform (whitepage and matchmaking services for agents, proxies for connections to other agent domains, agent context management).
 The data services wrap the information sources by encapsulating indexing, search and retrieval functions, but also monitor them to allow for proactive information push.
-The prototype system Gaudi uses the KAoS platform for situation-specific, adaptive information delivery in the context of training and customer support in the airplane industry [12].
-Recent versions of KAoS also incorporate social aspects in agent communities [28].
-However, the relevance of this approach for KM applications has not yet been discussed.
+The prototype system Gaudi uses the KAoS platform for situation-specific, adaptive information delivery in the context of training and customer support in the airplane industry [13].
+Recent versions of KAoS also incorporate social aspects in agent communities [34].
+However, the relevance of this approach for Knowledge Management applications has not yet been discussed.

-Abbildung 3: Three-layer KM Architecture [35] (reprinted with kind permission)
+Fig. 3.
+Three-layer KM Architecture [45] (reprinted with kind permission)

 The focus of KM systems based on a layer architecture like the one presented above is mostly the reuse of information contained in the information sources.
 Consequently, the knowledge flow is mainly from the data layer to the presentation layer.
-The conceptual model for Knowledge Management that Kerschberg presents with his Knowledge Rover architecture [34] does not have this principal restriction.
-He broadens the presentation layer to a Knowledge Presentation and Creation Layer, which also comprises discussion groups and other types of potential knowledge creating services [35] (cf. Figure 3).
+The conceptual model for Knowledge Management that Kerschberg presents with his Knowledge Rover architecture [44] does not have this principal restriction.
+He broadens the presentation layer to a Knowledge Presentation and Creation Layer, which also comprises discussion groups and other types of potential knowledge creating services [45] (cf. Figure 3).
 Hence, knowledge flow from the presentation to the data layer is also taken into account.
 Consequently, the application layer comprehensively embraces all basic KM processes - acquisition, refinement, storage/retrieval, distribution, and presentation of knowledge (cf. Section 2.3).

-For a knowledge reuse-oriented view, the integration of information from various sources is essential.
-The fusion of knowledge from multiple, distributed and heterogeneous sources is the focus of the KRAFT project [51].
-KRAFT has an agent-based architecture with knowledge processing components realized as software agents.
+For a knowledge reuse-oriented view, the integration of information from various sources (cf. [80]) is essential.
+One project that deals explicitly with the fusion of know-ledge from multiple, distributed and heterogeneous sources is KRAFT [63].
+KRAFT has an agent-based architecture, in which all knowledge processing components are realized as software agents.
 The architecture uses constraints as a common knowledge interchange format, expressed in terms of a common ontology.
 Knowledge held in local sources can be translated into the common constraint language, fused with knowledge from other sources, and is then used to solve a specific problem, or to deliver some information to a user.
-The generic framework of the architecture can be reused across a wide range of knowledge domains and has been used in a network data services application, as well as in prototype systems for advising students on university transfers, and for advising health care practitioners on drug therapies.
+The generic framework of the architecture can be reused across a wide range of knowledge domains and has been used in a network data services application as well as in prototype systems for advising students on university transfers, and for advising health care practitioners on drug therapies.
 The implementation of KRAFT is based on the FIPA standard with RDF as a content language.